The Woman Unsure Frozen Eggs Will Help Her Become a Mom

 I’m dating someone now, and we’ve been dating for four months.
 My friends were a little surprised when I told them I explained to him that I froze my eggs on our second or third date — I felt like it was cool, that he would appreciate not having to worry, I guess.
 I’m 35, and he’s 39; at our age, people always wonder whether you want a family.
 Now I realize telling him makes a very strong statement: I care enough about having a family that I froze my eggs.
 I can see that as being kind of intimidating.
 But again, having a family is part of my long-term plan, so people should probably know about it.
 Now that we’ve been dating longer, I think he thinks it’s a good thing.

 On what women should know about egg freezing.
 Freezing my eggs was not a magic bullet that made me feel confident and free.
 It just afforded me a little bit of a fall-back plan, psychologically.
-The way fertility clinics are marketing on Instagram and Facebook, talking about “freezing the clock” — I think that’s very predatorial and bad.
+The way fertility clinics are marketing on Instagram and Facebook, talking about “freezing the clock” — I think that’s very predatory and bad.
 It’s totally preying on insecurities.
 And freezing your eggs is not an insurance plan.
 It’s also not a breeze, and it’s not cheap.

 I know of women who froze their eggs, and it did not work out.
 That’s very sobering to hear about.
 I was reading the blog of a woman who tried multiple rounds of IVF with the eggs she’d frozen, and none of them worked.
 She wrote about how she now feels conflicted about her original enthusiasm for the process, and how she would have considered trying to freeze embryos rather than eggs, if she could start over.
 It makes me sad to think about the careerist women who are seeing ads on Facebook and assuming they’ll be able to have that family in ten years.
 Sure, it is possible, but it’s not guaranteed.
 The way egg freezing is marketed is not realistic.
 I don’t think I was ever told how many women come back to actually use their eggs.
 That would have been good to know.